 MoDOT's commitment to safety applies to members of its work crew as well as the general public.
 In 2018, 11 people were killed in work zone crashes on state system routes and an additional two on the local system.
 MoDOT's ultimate goal is zero fatalities in work zones.
-Additionally, MoDOT TMA's have been involved in over 100 incidents since 2015 injuring many MoDOT employees.
 There must be constant improvement in both the planning and technology we employ in the field.
 MoDOT is investigating a two prong approach to improve work zone safety for our field professionals.